TurBoss/blt/doc/parseargs.rst

  2) Short switches can be more than one character long (such as "-bg").
     There can be no combinations of short switches in a single word such as "-abcd".
 Unlike long switches, short switches are matched exactly, regardless of the **--abbrevations** flag.
-Single switches cannot start with a number.
+Short switches cannot start with a number (such as -1).
- 3) You can not specify a long switch and its value as --long=value.
+ 3) Equal signs in arguments (such as -long=value -s=0) are not supported.
     The value must be a separate word (--long value).
 Likewise, short switches values must be a separate word (such as "-s 0").
 No abutted values such as "-s0" or "-s=0".
  4) const is called value.
  5) By default, it is not an error to have left over words on the parsed command-line.